jpreall/SeqTech2019/README.md

 # SeqTech2019
 ## CSHL 2019 Advanced Sequencing Technologies and Applications Course Materials

+**Congratulations!
+You didn't screw up an experiment.
+Now you might have data** Your submitted your 10X libraries to your sequencing core and the run completed successfully.
+If your core is nice enough to provide an Illumina quality score plot as part of your data delivery, it might look something like this:

 ### Mapping your reads with Cellranger mkfastq
 ```bash
 cellranger mkfastq \